It was a cloudy and rainy day, when i decided to go to our attic and open a few untouched boxes that were stalked together gathering dust.

 My cousin is already a successful anesthesiologist and practicingsomewhere in the United States.

 The toys may not be that expensive in today’s market value.
 All of the items are in worn- out condition.
-But it was the nostalgia and it was reminiscent of our shared childhood when hand me down toys are kept and treasured.
+It was the nostalgia and reminiscing of our shared childhood when hand me down toys are kept and treasured.

 The Philippine Postal Corporation (PHLPost) releases new joint special stamps featuring paintings of Filipino artist Macario Vitalis and French painter Jacques Villon to commemorate the 70th Anniversary of Philippines-France Diplomatic relations.